-Arrhythmia is the most common cause for sudden cardiac arrest.
-The Department of Cardiology, National Heart Centre Singapore (NHCS) explains how it happens.
+Arrhythmia, also known as abnormal heart rhythm or irregular heartbeat, is the most common cause for sudden cardiac arrest.
+Our specialist from the Department of Cardiology at National Heart Centre Singapore (NHCS) explains.

-“An extremely slow heart rate can cause sudden cardiac death but it is usually not drastic and sudden, and presents with prior symptoms of giddiness or fainting,” says
+“An extremely slow heart rate can cause sudden cardiac death but it is usually not drastic and sudden, and presents with prior symptoms of giddiness or fainting,” explains

 Department of Cardiology and Director,

 National Heart Centre Singapore (NHCS), a member of the